-While it is true that in the coming ages, in the times of the restoration of all – the dispensation of the fullness of the times, all will finally be restored, being reunited in Christ (Acts 3:21; Eph 1:10), the consequences of persisting in unrepentant sin are nevertheless very serious and age during.
+While it is true that, in the coming ages, in the times of the restoration of all – the dispensation of the fullness of the times, all will have finally been restored, being reunited in Christ (Acts 3:21; Eph 1:10), the consequences of persisting in unrepentant sin are nevertheless very serious and age during.
 While the inhabitants of the cities of Sodom will eventually be restored, at least some of them have been in a conscious state in hades for more than 4,000 years awaiting their sentence on the day of judgment (Matt 10:15).
 While it is the subject of another blog, hades, or seol in the Hebrew text is the invisible abode of the souls of the dead and not the grave where our bodies are laid to rest, as is claimed by some teachers such as Don Keathley.
-7 For those who are interested, I demonstrate from the Scriptures that our souls continue in a conscious state after death in my book “Extermination or Restoration?
+7 For those who are interested, I demonstrate from the Scriptures that our souls continue in a conscious state after death in my blog: "Is Sheol the Grave?" and in my book “Extermination or Restoration?
 (A Restorationist’s response to Annihilationism)”

 “Then many false prophets will rise up and deceive many.
 12 And because lawlessness will abound, the love of many will grow cold.
 13 But he who endures to the end shall be saved.”
 (Matt 24:11-13)